solidoss/solidframe/solid/frame/README.md

  * scheduler: every accepted connection will be scheduled onto given scheduler.
  * sd: the socket device used for listening for new TCP connections.

 The next line:

  ```C++
 	listeneruid = scheduler.startObject(objptr, service, generic_event_category.event(GenericEvents::Start), error);
  ```

 will try to atomically:

  * register the Listener object onto service
  * schedule the Listener object onto scheduler along with an initial event

 Every object must override:

  ```C++
 	virtual void Object::onEvent(frame::aio::ReactorContext &_rctx, Event &&_revent);
  ```

 to receive the events, so on the above code, once the Listener got started, Listener::onEvent will be called on the scheduler thread with the GenericEvents::Start event.
- What will Listener do on onEvent will see later, let us now stay a little bit more on the scheduler.startObject line.
+What will Listener do on onEvent will see later.
+For now let us stay a little bit more on the scheduler.startObject line.

 As we can see it returns a frame::ObjectIdT and an error.
-The error value is obvious so let us see what with the frame::ObjectIdT value.
-The returned value is the temporally unique run-time ID explained above.
+While the error value is obvious, the returned ObjectIdT value is the temporally unique run-time ID explained above.

- This "listeneruid" can be used at any time during the lifetime of "manager" to notify the Listener object with a custom event, as we do with the following line:
+This way "listeneruid" can be used at any time during the lifetime of "manager" to notify the Listener object with a custom event, as we do with the following line:

  ```C++
 	manager.notify(listeneruid, generic_event_category.event(GenericEvents::Message, std::string("Some ignored message")))